maria-heine/fabulous-text-replacer/README.md

   - [.]
 Substitute Text with TextMeshPro
   - [.]
 Save reference to the new TextMeshPro
   - [.]
 Save prefab
+- [.]
+GameObject is a nested prefab
+  - That will require finding all other prefabs referencing that prefab.
   - Nested prefab is Text
     - [.]
 Search for all other places where that nested prefab is used
   - Text is a child of a nested prefab

 ## other things